WICG/page-lifecycle/README.md

 ![Lifecycle Callbacks](https://github.com/spanicker/web-lifecycle/blob/master/LifecycleCallbacks.png)

 We propose the following changes:
-* A `stopReason` attribute will be added to events for `pagehide` and `unload`; it will return `StopReason` enum to indicate why the event fired.
+* A `stopReason` attribute will be added to events for `pagehide`; it will return `StopReason` enum to indicate why the event fired.
 * A `previousState` attribute will be added to event for `pageshow`; it will return `PreviousState` enum to indicate the preceding lifecycle state such as DISCARDED or STOPPED.
 * `pagehide` is fired to signal BACKGROUNDED -> STOPPED. `StopReason` here is `stopped`.
 * `pageshow` is fired to signal STOPPED -> ACTIVE.
 This will be used to undo what was done in `pagehide` above. `PreviousState` here is `stopped`.
-* `unload` is fired to signal STOPPED -> DISCARDED. `StopReason` here is `discarded`.
-This will enable the app to persist transient view state (eg. user’s position in a dynamic list, progress in a game) prior to tab discarding so it can be restored if user revisits the tab; or do necessary final teardown such as releasing lock in Google Docs & Gmail.
 * `pageshow` is fired to signal DISCARDED -> ACTIVE.
 This will be used to restore state persisted in `unload` above, when the user revisits a discarded tab. `PreviousState` here is `discarded`.\
 * before moving app to DISCARDED the `beforeunload` handler will run and if it returns string (i.e. needs to show modal dialog) then the tab discard will be omitted.

 ### Reusing existing callbacks vs. Adding new callbacks
-We have chosen to reuse existing callbacks (pagehide, pageshow, unload) vs. adding new callbacks.
+We have chosen to reuse existing callbacks (pagehide, pageshow) vs. adding new callbacks.
 While this will cause some compat issues (eg. affects analytics reporting), it has the advantage of not adding complexity to the platform, easier for browsers to implement (faster time to ship) and consequently better story for adoption and long term interop.
 Reusing unload has significant trade-offs, for instance this makes it harder to impose restrictions, and support new capabilities.
 For details on tradeoffs, see [this section in master doc](https://docs.google.com/document/d/1UuS6ff4Fd4igZgL50LDS8MeROVrOfkN13RbiP2nTT9I/edit#heading=h.9tbw6aj3tl04).